-In the context of team Cornet’s seminars, Paolo Zappala (LIA/Orange) will present his research work on January 21, 2022, at 11:35 in the meeting room.
+In the context of team Cornet’s seminars, Rachid Elazouzi (LIA) will present his research work on Deadline-aware scheduling algorithm for coflows in datacenters, on March 3, 2022, at 11:35 in the meeting room.

 In the context of team Cornet’s seminars, Rachid Elazouzi (LIA) will present his research work on Coflow scheduling in data centers: Background and motivation, on December 17, 2021, at 11:35 in the meeting room.